kawaa/Beetest/README.md

 When Beetest is passed a path to this directory, it will run setup.hql and query.hql locally on your machine, write output to a local directory and then compares it with expected output.
 If computed and expected output differ, then an exception is thrown.

-Example
+Example: Top Two Artists
 -----
-Let's assume that we want to implement and test a query that calculates how many times a given artist was streamed at Spotify.
+Let's assume that we want to implement and test a query that finds two the most frequently streamed artists at Spotify.
 Our input dataset is a tab-separated file that contains records with following schema:

 	artist <tab> song <tab> user <tab> ts

 A record means that a given song by a given artist was streamed by a given user at given time.

-### Setup
+### Setup script

 In a setup script,
 * we delete an input table, if it already exists
 * create an input table with an appropriate schema
 * load sample data into an input table (this requires another file with sample data)

-	$ cat artist_count/setup.hql
+	$ cat artist-count/setup.hql
 	DROP TABLE IF EXISTS streamed_songs;

 	CREATE TABLE streamed_songs(artist STRING, song STRING, user STRING, ts TIMESTAMP) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t'
 	STORED AS TEXTFILE;

-	LOAD DATA LOCAL INPATH 'artist_count/input.tsv' INTO TABLE streamed_songs;
+	LOAD DATA LOCAL INPATH 'artist-count/input.tsv' INTO TABLE streamed_songs;

 A file with sample data contains following content:

-	$ cat artist_count/input.tsv
+	$ cat artist-count/input.tsv
 	Coldplay	Viva la vida	adam.kawa	2013-01-01 21:20:10
 	Coldplay	Viva la vida	nat.stachura	2013-01-01 21:22:41
 	Oasis	Wonderwall	adam.kawa	2013-01-02 02:33:55